rng-guy/NFSMWBartender/README.txt

 ── ■ │ 4 - HOW DO I INSTALL BARTENDER FOR MY GAME? │ ■ ────────────────────────────────────────────

 BEFORE INSTALLING Bartender:
- 1) • make sure you have read and understood the section on mod (in)compatibility above,
+ 1) • make sure you have read and understood the section about mod (in)compatibility above,
  2) • make sure your game's "speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
  3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).